-- Encourage and promote an awareness of global issues outside the classroom.
+- Encourage and promote an awareness of global issues, internationalization, and multicultural education outside the classroom.

-- Implement programming and education related to spirituality and religion, ability and disability, gender, sexuality, nationality, and other groups as needs arise.
+- Utilize research and best practices to implement new programs and services that address spirituality and religion, ability and disability, gender, sexuality, nationality, and other identities as needs arise.

 Initiative #7 – Safety and Wellness

-Provide educational programs and services that promote student safety and foster student physical, emotional,
+Provide services and educational programs and services that promote student health, safety and wellness.

-- Collaborate with campus, community, and national partners to improve alcohol education and programming for our students.
+- Collaborate with campus, community, and national partners to improve alcohol and drug education and programming for our students.

-- Improve risk management education including student organization training, bystander intervention programming, hazing prevention, personal decision making.
+- Improve risk management education including student organization training, bystander intervention programming, hazing prevention, personal decision making, and mental health awareness.

 - Implement required annual professional staff training on issues related to mental and emotional health of our students.